iamsumit/sample-go-app/README.md

 This is my sample project to try out different things for my POC purposes.

-## Services:
+## Applications:

-There are two services at the moment of writing this README.
+There are two applications at the moment of writing this README.
 The first one is sample, and another one is message.
-Both resides in the [services][1] directory.
+Both resides in the [cmd][1] directory.

-There is [pkg][2] directory as well which contains common packages to be used by the services.
+There is [pkg][2] directory as well which contains common packages to be used by the applications.

 Please note that this is not a showcase of go best practices.
 It just random code for my POC purpose.